-Playing Cup Pong can be more than just a fun drinking game to play with your friends.
+Playing the Cup Pong can be more than just a fun drinking game to play with your friends.
 You can adapt the game, so it can be used to improve your students speaking skills and allows them to have some fun while learning English as well.
-The ESL Cup Pong Speaking Activity can be used with all levels and age groups.Kids, Adults
+The Cup Pong ESL Activity can be used with all levels and age groups.Kids, Adults

 For the game, you will need some ping pong balls and some plastic (or paper) cups.
 You may want to find some bigger cups to make sure it isn’t too difficult for the students to get the ball in.
 However, using a bunch of those smaller standard office paper cups can be fun for students who are up for more of a challenge.

 If you don’t have cups, you could always improvise by using something else like an old A4 paper box or anything else you have laying around.

 Depending on the type of skill you want to reinforce, you may also need to prepare some additional materials, like vocabulary lists or grammar points etc.

 Cup Pong ESL Activity Guidelines:

 To begin the game, you need to set up the cups.
 The arrangement is totally up to you, but you could try aligning them in a V-shape.
 It also depends on how many cups you have prepared as well.
 You can make the rules as simple or complex as you want.

 One idea is to have each cup represent a student in the class.
 You could label their names on the cups with a marker or have different colors that represent each student.
 If you want, designate one of the cups as the one which forces everyone to perform a task.

 When you have set up all of the cups on the desk, divide the class into two teams and explain the rules to them.
 Some may already know how to play already, especially if they are older students who have played before.

 Alternatively, you could set the cups on the floor, but by having them on the desk may be more appropriate if there isn’t much room available in the classroom.